 A Light, Bright & Beautiful Transitional Kitchen Remodel Blends Traditional Design

-Location: Wynnewood, Pennsylvania
+Location: Wynnewood, PA

 There is a brightness and airy elegance to this spacious kitchen tucked within a traditional brick Colonial home in Wynnewood, Pennsylvania, but that wasn’t always the case.
 This massive change is the result of a large-scale kitchen makeover completed by our team at Bellweather Design-Build in close collaboration on many design details with homeowner and interior designer Mariel Warden.